 The figure on the right describes the structure of the study programme.
 At the top level, the programme consists of eight end qualifications.
-Each of the end qualifications must be demonstrated by the student in the final examination, by means a portfolio and a public defence.
+Each of the end qualifications must be demonstrated by the student in the final examination, by means a portfolio and a public defense.

 Besides that, the end qualifications have learning outcomes attached.
 The end qualifications and learning outcomes have been set in accordance with the HBO-i domeinbeschrijving, NLQF and the input provided by the beroepenveldcommissie by the curriculum committee.
 As such they cannot not be changed lightly - there's a yearly evaluation process for that.